Damo1155/Searchbox/README.md

 # TODO

-- [Priority 1] Disable selected options
+- [Priority 1] Disable specific options
 - [Priority 1] Ability to remove a selected option
 - [Priority 1] JEST and Playwright testing needs adding into the pipeline along with code coverage checks using NYC
 - [Priority 2] Need to handle keyboard events for accessibility reasons